eric-wood/eric-wood.github.com/_posts/2012-11-01-excel-behind-the-scenes.md

 ---
 layout: post
 published: true
-title: "Excel =&gt; LaTeX : behind the scenes"
+title: "excel2latex: behind the scenes"
 ---

 The other day I threw [this](http://ericwood.org/excel2latex) together for fun.
 It's a bit of a hack, but there's enough going on that it's worth writing a little about!